top of page

 In a letter to the Redcliffe Museum in 1999, Barry Gibb wrote "The smell of the oil, the noise and the atmosphere was incredible.
 This was the first public appearance Robin, Maurice and I ever made in Australia.
 We sang through the PA system and people threw money onto the track, and we met Brisbane's leading DJ and racing car driver Bill Gates, who suggested we call ourselves the BG's and even played our songs on his radio show, "Swinging' Gates' Platter Chatter".
 Hence Redcliffe became the birthplace of the Bee Gees."

-They also lived at 394 Oxley Ave ( as listed on the school register) and then 12 Fifth Ave Scarborough while attending Scarborough State School for the 1959 term.
+They also lived at 394 Oxley Ave ( as listed on the school register) and then 12 Fifth Ave Scarborough with the boys attending Scarborough State School for the full 1959 term.
 Enrolling in Feb 1959 until the end of the year in November 1959.

-They performed in a number of venues during their stay , including the CWA Hall at 189 Redcliffe Parade and the Ace Of Clubs Hall on the 2nd floor of the Cominos Arcade building (where the Seaside Artists Gallery is now located) and the Belvedere Hotel at Woody Point.
+They performed in a number of venues during their stay , including the CWA Hall at 189 Redcliffe Parade, the Redcliffe Scout Hall. and the Ace Of Clubs Hall on the 2nd floor of the Cominos Arcade building (where the Seaside Artists Gallery is now located) and the Belvedere Hotel at Woody Point.

 They also performed at Mavis Filmer's Palace Hotel in 1959, each receiving a bottle of coke each for performing and their parents Hugh and Barbara enjoying a free beer for their efforts.